skyportal/kowalski/readme.md

 ```

 You have now successfully built a `Kowalski` instance!
-Any time you want to rebuild kowalski, you need to run the same command.
+Any time you want to rebuild `kowalski`, you need to re-run this command.

 ### Interacting with a Kowalski build